CarlColijn/Jazillionth/README.md

 ## Accessing the page under test

-Since the page under test is loaded in a separate iframe, your testing scripts cannot easily access it's HTML content nor it's JavaScript functions and global variables, etc.  But Jazillionth will help out with this.
+Since the page under test is loaded in a separate iframe, your testing scripts cannot easily access its HTML content nor its JavaScript functions and global variables, etc.  But Jazillionth will help out with this.

 When adding a page to test you can tell Jazillionth to automatically make certain JavaScript objects available for direct use in your scripts.
 Do this by specifying the `accessObjectNames` argument to `AddPageToTest`.
 You should pass an array holding the names of all the JavaScript objects you want to access on that page.
 Once that page has loaded, Jazillionth will try to access each one of these objects and make an alias to them under the test suite page's window.
 After that these objects are accessible just as if they were declared in your own script.